 It is like anything else in life if you do not follow your own guiding principles you end up subject to someone else’s.
 There is always going to be new trends in food, but trends are risky to follow and rarely help anyone make lasting changes toward a healthy lifestyle.

 Following a recipe or relying on pre-packed, processed foods, is not the same as knowing how to cook.
 When asked how to best save money on groceries, Julia Child’s response was, “learn how to cook”.
 I would like to take that a step further—learning to cook whole foods (while avoiding processed foods) not only helps our budget, it improves our health and well-being.

 Seven Pillars of Our Food Philosophy:

 Organic, grass-fed, humanely raised animals are an ideal source for meat.
 We look for local resources committed to products without growth hormones, antibiotics, preservatives, nitrites, or additives whenever possible.

 One way to significantly reduce the amount of processed foods or refined food in our diet is to primarily shop the perimeter of the grocery store, dairy, meat, and produce (skip the bakery, it is full of refined foods).
 Also, skip the non-fat, reduced fat, low fat, sugar free, and diet foods, stick with real, whole food.

-3. Whole grains can be part of a healthy diet if there is care taken to reduce the phytic acid prevalent in grain.
+3. Whole grains can be part of a healthy diet if care is taken to reduce the phytic acid prevalent in grain.
 Sprouting or soaking grain in an acid base is the ideal way to consume grains.
 Even though we primarily eat sprouted grain products, it is still the minor part of our diet overall.

 The way in which fats are extracted, stored, and utilized makes a great difference as to how healthful they are to consume and is an important aspect to research beyond the latest headlines.

 However, few consumers are aware of the chemical processes necessary to produce the product, which is why we have chosen not to use it.
 Unrefined honey, palm coconut sugar, stevia, or succanat (unrefined cane sugar) are better choices, yet still important to limit.